More cracks found in Airbus A380 wings

 The A380 - developed at an estimated cost of 12 billion euros in Britain, France, Germany and Spain and sold at a catalogue price of $390 million - has room on its wings to park 70 cars and a wingspan of 79.8m (261ft 10in).

+Its wings are assembled in Broughton, north Wales, and sent by barge, ship and special road convoy to Airbus headquarters in Toulouse, France, where they go into final aircraft assembly.

+Airbus announced plans last week to outsource some work on smaller aircraft wings from Broughton to Korean Aerospace Industries Ltd (047810.KS), drawing fire from British unions who said the move gave an unnecessary edge to foreign rivals.

 Airbus, the planemaking subsidiary of EADS EAD.PA, has so far delivered 68 superjumbos, starting with Singapore Airlines which took the first aircraft in December 2007.
-It was followed by Emirates and Qantas.
+It was followed by Dubai's Emirates and Australia's Qantas.

-South Korea's Asiana Airlines Inc (020560.KS), which plans to induct six A380s between 2014 and 2017, said it was not changing that schedule as yet, but there was a possibility to reconsider if "profound cases" were found for the cracks.

-(Additional reporting by Cyril Altmeyer, Harry Suhartono, Dave Cutler, Bill Rigby, David Fogarty, Narayanan Somasundaram, Sonali Paul Ju-min Park and John Crawley.
-Editing by Dave Zimmerman, Andre Grenon and John Mair)
+(Additional reporting by Cyril Altmeyer, Harry Suhartono, Dave Cutler, Bill Rigby, David Fogarty.
+Editing by Dave Zimmerman and Andre Grenon)